Diner (1982 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 91% based on reviews from 45 critics.
+On Rotten Tomatoes, the film has an approval rating of 92% based on reviews from 46 critics.
 The website's critics consensus states: "Diner transports audiences back to the 1950s with a refreshing lack of sentimentality, evoking the thrill of everyday life with its ensemble's potent chemistry and an authentic sense of spontaneity."
 On Metacritic, the film has a score of 82 based on reviews from 15 critics, indicating "universal acclaim".

 Pauline Kael of The New Yorker called it "A wonderful movie…It isn't remarkable visually, but features some of the best young actors in the country."
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four stars, writing: "Diner is often a very funny movie, although I laughed most freely not at the sexual pranks but at the movie's accurate ear, as it reproduced dialogue with great comic accuracy."

 Variety wrote: "Steve Guttenberg, Daniel Stern, Mickey Rourke, Kevin Bacon, Paul Reiser and Timothy Daly are terrific as the friends as are Ellen Barkin and Kathryn Dowling as the two females involved with different group members."

 Author Nick Hornby called the film "a work of great genius."
-John Wells, executive producer for the TV series E.R., estimated he saw the film thirty times in 1982 alone, and he makes a point to watch the film every year.
+John Wells, executive producer for the TV series E.R., estimated he saw the film thirty times in 1982 alone, and he makes a point of watching the film every year.

 Accolades

-Levinson received an Academy Award nomination for Best Original Screenplay.

 The film is recognized by American Film Institute in these lists: